MoserMichael/python-obj-system/gen-iterator.md

 >> fibonacci number: 89
 ```

 Why do we have this distinction between iterator factories and iterable objects?
 One advantage is to have an independent sequence of objects for each occurence of a for loop.
-This distinction helps to prevents accidents, when the same iterator factory object is used in more than one for loop.
+This distinction helps to prevents accidents that would happen, if the same iterator factory object instance is used in more than one for loop.

 #### <a id='s1-1-1-3' />Iterator objects that return an iterable over a range of values